Skip to content

 Additional Application Tips

-• Coverage Estimates: On average, 0.6–0.8 kg/m² per coat for Allover Base, and about 0.3–0.4 kg/m² for Allover Finish.
+• Coverage Estimates: There is a coverage of about 0.6-0.8 kg/m² per coat for the Allover Base while it is around 0.3-0.4 kg/m² for the Allover Finish.

 Where Can You Apply Allover?